 I thank You that Jesus Christ died on the cross, paying the price for my sins, and then rose from the dead.
 I accept Him now as my Savior, my Lord, and my Friend.
 Thank You for giving me new life in Christ.
 I surrender myself to You; make me what You want me to be.
 In Jesus' name.
 Amen!

 This is my online ministry that God is using to bring about encouragement, hope and love to a hurting and dark world.
 I am hoping that all of you that find your way here will take something away that will add some meaning to your life!
 I personally feel it's a calling I have from God at this time in my life to reach out to people that are hurting and offer them hope in a dark world or at least give them a smile and laughter back!
-This blog is dedicated to God, my Savior!
+I am sold out, body, mind, spirit and soul to Jesus Christ!
+This blog is dedicated to God, The Great I AM, Alpha and Omega, Jesus Christ, my Savior!